SAP-samples/ui5-service-worker-sample/ui5-service-worker/README.md

 `manifestRootUrl` can also be specified, if the manifest.json url is different from `/manifest.json`

+The application version is checked once a request to the value from `initialRequestEndings` is performed.
+This avoids constant checking for a new version.
+The resulting localStorage's name starts with `app-`.

 #### precache
 caches urls and assigns them a version.
 Cache gets filled before the application starts.
 The cache can be manually invalidated by increasing the configured version number.